ok-nick/ubs/README.md

 No...at least not yet.
 If you'd like to use `ubs` from other languages, please leave an issue to generate demand.
 There are a few ways of going about this and I'd love to discuss potential opportunities.

 ### How stable is this library?
 Not very; there is no guarantee UB will change the API in the future.
 Do not depend on this library for critical code.
-If the API does change and `ubs` stops working, please leave an issue for it to be resolved.
+However, for the most part, issues will be caught early on due to the CI that is ran daily.
+Though, if the API does change and `ubs` stops working, please leave an issue for it to be resolved.

 ### Does this library operate on private information?
 No, this library operates on public information that is accessible by anyone.